drawjk705/us-data/README.md

 ###### A note on caching

 While on-disk caching is optional, this tool, by design, performs in-memory caching.
-So a call to `dataset.getGroups()` will hit the Census API one time at most.
+So a call to `census.getGroups()` will hit the Census API one time at most.
 All subsequent calls will retrieve the value cached in-memory.

 ## Making queries